rdallman/goserver/README.md

 up the file `gophers.html` (it's a thing) at `localhost:8080/views/gophers`.
 Make sure to add a `Title` attribute of type `string` to our `Page` struct, as well.
 Feel free to title this page whatever you want for now, "gophers" is plenty appropriate if you're not feeling creative.
+Don't forget to add a new `http.HandleFunc` in main for your new Handler.

 If your page still has text on it, something has gone terribly wrong.